-Strangulation refers to asphyxia1 caused by direct external pressure on the neck, a constricting band (ligature) or arm (sleeper hold or chokehold).1,2,3,4 Non-fatal strangulation (NFS) is surviving an episode of strangulation.2 However, the possibility of severe injury, both immediate and delayed, taking hours or weeks to become apparent, has resulted in NFS being recognised as a serious assault that can lead to death or permanent disability.1,2,3,4,5 NFS has implications for clinical practice within the SATU and the wider Sexual Assault Response Team.
+Strangulation refers to asphyxia1 caused by direct external pressure on the neck, a constricting band (ligature) or arm (sleeper hold or chokehold).^{1,2,3,4} Non-fatal strangulation (NFS) is surviving an episode of strangulation.2 However, the possibility of severe injury both immediate and delayed; taking hours or weeks to become apparent, has resulted in NFS being recognised as a serious assault that can lead to death or permanent disability.^{1,2,3,4,5} NFS has implications for clinical practice within the SATU and the wider Sexual Assault Response Team.

-Local policies, referral pathways and risk assessments aligned to international best practice and legislative frameworks should be developed in collaboration with Emergency Departments and/or ENT Departments and An Garda Síochána in responding to this type of assault.
+Local policies, referral pathways and risk assessments aligned to international best practice6 and legislative frameworks7 should be developed in collaboration with Emergency Departments and/or ENT Departments and An Garda Síochána in responding to this to type of assault.8

-Strangulation Assessment Tool (adapted from the Train Signs Symptoms Checklist ning Institute on Strangulation Prevention).6 Signs Symptoms Checklist (Petechiae) above the point of compression Neck swelling Nausea or vomiting Unsteady Loss or lapse of memory Urinated Defecated Possible loss of consciousness Ptosis - droopy eyelid Droopy face Seizure Tongue injury Mental status changes Vision changes Light headedness Weakness or numbness to arms or legs Voice changes Scalp pain (from hair pulling) Trauma.
-T non-judgme Reassure ensure psyc ensure psyc swallowing Vision changes (spots, tunnel vision, flashing lights) Hearing changes Urinated Urinated Vision, flashing lights) Headache Voice changes Urinated Vision, flashing lights) Headache Under Prove consequence event of delayer Encourage e and Resources.
-Reassure the patient and chological support is available.
-Assess the patient for signs and symptoms of an and traumatic brain injury ecisely and accurately record the account of and document all findings. vide an information leaflet about delayed ces and information on who to contact in the layed signs and symptoms. consciousness.
-Patients may not remember. se of memory?
+Strangulation Assessment Tool (adapted from the Training Institute on Strangulation Prevention).
+6 Signs Symptoms Checklist Red eyes or spots (Petechiae) above the point of compression Neck swelling Nausea or vomiting Unsteady Loss or lapse of memory Urinated Defecated Possible loss of consciousness Ptosis - droopy eyelid Droopy face Seizure Tongue injury Lip injury Mental status changes Voice changes Neck pain Jaw pain Scalp pain (from hair pulling) Sore throat Difficulty breathing Difficulty swallowing Vision changes (spots, tunnel vision, flashing lights) Hearing changes Light headedness Headache Weakness or numbness to arms or legs Voice changes S Safety.
+Ensure the patient is safe.
+T Trauma.
+The patient is traumatised.
+Provide sensitive, non-judgmental care.
+R Reassure and Resources.
+Reassure the patient and ensure psychological support is available.
+A Assess.
+Assess the patient for signs and symptoms of strangulation and traumatic brain injury N Notes.
+Precisely and accurately record the account of the events and document all findings.
+G Give.
+Provide an information leaflet about delayed consequences and information on who to contact in the event of delayed signs and symptoms.
+L Loss of Consciousness.
+Patients may not remember.
+Have a lapse of memory?
 Change in location?
 Urination?
+Defecation?
+E Encourage.
+Encourage patient to go for further medical attention if medical instability exists.

-- During direct questioning, if the patient reports 'throat' as a location of restraint, perform a strangulation risk assessment. - Patients may report no signs or symptoms during initial attendance at SATU.
-However, internal injury and/or delayed consequences may take some time to present. - The patient may develop delayed swelling, haematoma, voice changes, displaced laryngeal or hyoid fractures, obstructed airway, stroke or even delayed death from a carotid dissection, blood clot, respiratory complications or anoxic brain damage. - The patient may develop delayed cognitive/psychological outcomes, and in pregnancy there is an increased risk of miscarriage. - Patients who are pregnant and/or patients who present with a history of loss of consciousness, loss of bladder or bowel control, vision changes, petechial haemorrhage, breathing difficulties or swallowing difficulties should be referred to the Emergency Department and where applicable; Maternity Emergency Room for further assessment.
+- During direct questioning, if the patient reports 'throat' as a use of restraint, perform a strangulation risk assessment. - Patients may report no signs or symptoms during initial attendance at SATU.
+However, internal injury and/or delayed consequences may take some time to present.^{2,3,4,5,3} - The patient may develop delayed swelling, haematoma, voice changes, displaced laryngeal or hyoid fractures, obstructed airway, stroke or even delayed death from a carotid dissection, blood clot, respiratory complications or anoxic brain damage.9 - The patient may develop delayed cognitive/psychological outcomes and in pregnancy there is an increased risk of miscarriage.3 - Patients who are pregnant and/or patients who present with a history of loss of consciousness, loss of bladder or bowel control, vision changes, petechial haemorrhage, breathing difficulties or swallowing difficulties should be referred to the Emergency Department and where applicable; Maternity Emergency Room for further assessment.7

-Following NFS, a CT angiography of the carotid/vertebral arteries or a CT neck with contrast or an MRI of neck and brain is strongly recommended.
+Following NFS, a CT angiography of the carotid/vertebral arteries or a CT neck with contrast or an MRI of neck and brain is strongly recommended.7